 Emma Ewers Taylor was the daughter of John Cook Taylor and Emma Jane Owens of Rockcastle County, Kentucky.
 She has several colonial lines and one that hasn’t been traced beyond settling in Kentucky in the early 1800s.
+Emma recorded some of her and her husband’s family history in a fill-in-the-blanks family tree book.
+More than 20 years after her death, that information triggered my interest in genealogy.
 View Ancestry.com tree starting with Emma.

 Edward King was a Revolutionary War soldier from Wilkes County, North Carolina.
 He married Felicia Lewis and they had 10 children, including Mary who married Spencer Mullins.
 Edward died in Ashe County, North Carolina about 1800.
 His parents are unknown.